 A: All students are expected to complete daily homework because this is what will ensure they have a better chance of success.
 Students in Y7 have daily reading and self-quizzing homework.
 They also have weekly online homework in their core subjects.
 This includes using the Hegarty platform for maths and the Bedrock platform for English.
 Y7 students may work in the school library every day during Champions Hour, where they have access to computers and support from school staff to help with any homework challenges.
 Computer rooms, staffed by subject specialist teachers, are also open during the lunch hour for students wishing to complete homework.
 Incomplete homework will result in an after school detention sanction.
 Repeated incomplete homework will trigger additional support.

 Q: When will I be able to buy school uniform?

 A: Our uniform is supplied by a specialist uniform company called Monkhouse; they have a shop in Henleaze.
 The shop is currently closed due to the COVID situation.
-Monkhouse are updating their website https://www.monkhouse.com/ to include the required uniform for Blaise High School.
+Monkhouse are updating their website https://store.famousbranches.com/c/3107/Blaise-High-School to include the required uniform for Blaise High School.
 You will be able to order uniform from them very soon.
-For further details about uniform, please view the school website.
+For further details about uniform, please click here.